department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/README.md

 ### Out of Scope

-**Initial set-up**
+**Phase 1: Infrastructure set-up**

 - For the initial set up, I don't *think* we are setting up any actual preferences, but I'm not 100% sure on this.
 This may evolve over time.

 ## Solution Approach

-- For VA Profile's 12/14/20 launch, they are just establishing infrastructure for communication partners.
+- VA Profile's 12/14/20 launch: They are establishing infrastructure for communication partners.
-- In the January 2021 release, they are still establishing infrastructure for communication partners, specifically grouping.
+- VA Profile's January 2021 release: They are still establishing infrastructure for grouping.
 - In January 2021, the VA.gov authenticated experience team will start working with VA Profile on the backend integration.
 Design/FE will also meet with them to discuss frontend architecture.
 While there aren't any preferences for us to set up initially, having this established will allow us to easily scale and support the design/fronted as we start to support actual prefrences.

 ## Value Propositions